zachariahmclean/trace/README.md

 non-coding version.

 In this package, each sample is represented by an R6 ‘fragments’ object, which are organized in lists.
-Functions in the package iterate over these lists, so you usually don’t need to interact with the objects directly.
-If you do, the attributes of the objects can be accessed with
+You usually don’t need to interact with the objects directly.
+If you do, the attributes of the objects can be accessed with \$.
-\$.

 There are several important factors to a successful repeat instability experiment and things to consider when using this package: